jojozhuang/jojozhuang.github.io/_posts/2017-02-14-install-splunk-on-linux.md

 ![MIME Type](/public/pics/2017-02-14/finished.png)

 ## 4. Search
-After data is imported to splunk, we can now create queries for searching from logs.
+After data is imported to splunk, we can now create queries for searching data from logs.
 ### 4.1 Create Query
 By default, Splunk specifies three condition: source, host and sourcetype.
 ```